Reed-Compbio-Classes/bio131-S24-syllabus/doc/goals.md

 Bio131 satisfies the Group III distribution requirements, and you can find the relevant group distribution learning outcomes in the [course catalog description](https://catalog.reed.edu/preview_course_nopop.php?catoid=1&coid=121).
 Note that Bio131 does **not** satisfy Group III's "Data Collection and Analysis" requirement.

 Bio131 is designed for you to pursue your own interests within the scope of these learning objectives.
 We will use contract grading, which aims to reduce student competition, encourage risk-taking, and support intrinsic motivation.
-More information about this grading assessment is provided on the [structure & assessment](assessment/index.md) page.
+More information about this grading assessment is provided on the [assessment](assessment/index.md) page.